WEC-Sim/WEC-Sim/source/advanced_features.rst

 Advanced Features
 =================
-The advanced features documentation provides an overview of WEC-Sim features that were not covered in the WEC-Sim `Tutorials <http://wec-sim.github.io/WEC-Sim/tutorials.html>`_.
+The advanced features documentation provides an overview of WEC-Sim features that were not covered in the WEC-Sim :ref:`tutorials`.
 The diagram below highlights some of WEC-Sim's advanced features, details of which will be described in the following sections.

 .. codeFeatures: